cproctor/unfold_studio/documentation/teaching/curriculum_unit.rst

 Assessment
 ==========

-At the end of the unit, two assessments will allow students to demonstrate mastery of these objectives:
+Three assessments will allow students to demonstrate mastery of these objectives:

+- The :ref:`prewriting_assessment` assesses students' prewriting and planning strategies.
+Students submit prewriting documents, a story draft, and a reflection explaining the prewriting documents.
+- The :ref:`portfolio` assesses students' ability to analyze and critically engage with real-world social experiences.
+Students submit several stories and a reflection explaining their intent.
-- :ref:`fairy_assessment` assesses students' ability to use programming concepts.
+- The :ref:`fairy_assessment` assesses students' ability to use programming concepts.
 Students are given a broken story and asked to fix it.

 The writer's workshop structure provides plenty of opportunities for informal formative assessment.
-There are also several structured opportunities to check how students are doing.
+The unit also contains several structured opportunities to check how students are doing.

 Daily Lesson Plans
 ==================